Terminal management via RS232 and API

 create SSH keys;

-configuration and management of a connected tablet;
+Configuring and managing a connected tablet;

 and much more.

-The REST API documentation is integrated into the TrueConf Group terminal.
+The REST API documentation is embedded in terminal TrueConf Group.
 To access it, go to https://{IP}/api/v1/doc, where {IP} is the terminal's IP address, for example, 10.110.2.220/api/v1/doc.
-The documentation is also available at https://developers.trueconf.ru/group/api/.
+The documentation is also available at https://developers.trueconf.com/group/api/.